CoderDojoTC/generative-art/docs/glossary.md

 #### Style Transfer

-The process of creating an image in the style of another image
+The process of creating an image in the style of another style, artist, image or type of image.
+For example, "A cat in a field in the style of Vincent Van Goh"

 #### Stable Diffusion